 Of course, the actual amount you save will depend on your individual circumstances and the market at the time.
 However, in general, using a mortgage broker can save you money, even if you have bad credit.

 - Do overdrafts make credit scores worse?

 - Can I apply for a joint mortgage if my partner has bad credit?

 - Does marrying someone with bad credit give you bad credit?

 If you’re careful with your overdraft and use it responsibly when you need to, then it shouldn’t have an impact.
-But if you are often on the limit of your overdraft, then that might have an impact on how a lender views your creditworthiness.
+However, if you are often on the limit of your overdraft, then that might have an impact on how a lender views your creditworthiness.

 If you are making a joint application for a mortgage, then lenders will take both of your credit histories into account.
-Whether your application is accepted may depend on the severity of your partner’s previous adverse credit event, how much time has passed and their borrowing behaviour since it occurred.
+The acceptance of your application depends on a range of factors.
+This can include the severity of the event, how much time has passed, and the borrowing behaviour since it occurred.

-If credit accounts are taken out jointly, then your partner’s poor credit history could impact how you are viewed by lenders, who may decline an application, or accept it with a higher rate of interest.
+If credit accounts are taken out jointly, your partner’s poor credit history could impact how lenders view you.
+They may decline an application or accept it with a higher rate of interest.